dagron78/Metis_AI_RAG/README.md

 - Retrieval Augmented Generation for contextual responses
 - LLM-enhanced document processing with intelligent chunking strategies
 - Advanced query refinement and retrieval enhancement
+- Response quality assurance with evaluation and refinement
+- Factual accuracy verification and hallucination detection
+- Comprehensive audit reports with source tracking
 - Document management with tagging and organization
 - System monitoring and analytics
 - Responsive UI with light/dark mode